-FILE MANAGEMENT AND DATA PROCESSING
+UNIT-4 FILE MANAGEMENT AND DATA PROCESSING

 Concept of File:

-☐ A file is an external collection of related data treated as a unit.

-☐ Files are stored in auxiliary/secondary storage devices.
+A file is an external collection of related data treated as a unit.
+Files are stored in auxiliary/secondary storage devices.

 - Disk

-Tapes
+- Tapes

-☐ A file is a collection of data records with each record consisting of one or more fields.
+- A file is a collection of data records with each record consisting of one or more fields.

-☐ A file is a collection of data records grouped together for purpose of access control andmodification.
+- A file is a collection of data records grouped together for purpose of access control and modification.

-☐ It is the primary resource in which we can store information and can retrieve theinformation when it required.
+- It is the primary resource in which we can store information and can retrieve the information when it isrequired.

-☐ The absolute file name consists of:
+- The absolute file name consists of:

-• drive name
+- a) drive name

-directory name(s)
+- b) directory name(s)

-• file name
+- c) file name

-• Extension
+- d) Extension

-For example: d:/network/LAN.doc
+- e) For example: d:/network/LAN.doc

 Terms Used with Files

-☐ Field: This is the basic element of data which contains a single value and characterized by itslength
+Field: This is the basic element of data which contains a single value and characterized by its length and data type.